NextLevelTiming/neon-timing-pixel/README.md

 The Pixel contains an ESP32-S3 which can be programmed using [PlatformIO](https://platformio.org/).

-> [!NOTE]
-> Code for the Pixel will be added to this repository in the future.

 You can modify the [neon-timing-serial-example](https://github.com/NextLevelTiming/neon-timing-serial-example) project to work for Pixel.